n-predicate-builder/NPredicateBuilder.Base/README.md

 ### How is performance?

-Your experience may vary depending on how complex your queries are.
+Your experience may vary depending on the complexity of your queries.

-Generally, NPredicateBuilder will be "a little" slower due to each query needing to be expanded.
-We are talking milliseconds here.
+Generally, NPredicateBuilder will be a little slower due to each query needing to be expanded.
+But we are talking milliseconds.
 Unless your performance requirements are extreme, the difference is not noticeable.

 ### How does NPredicateBuilder work with other LINQ statements?